solbero/solbero.github.io/index.md

 <div align="center"><a href="https://github.com/solbero/ignoro"><img src="assets/img/ignoro.png" alt="Ignoro"/></a></div>

-[Ignoro](https://github.com/solbero/ignoro) is a CLI application I designed to help me quickly create and modify .gitignore files for my software projects.
+[Ignoro](https://github.com/solbero/ignoro) is a CLI application I designed to help me and others quickly create and modify .gitignore files for our software projects.
 This was the first project where I used [Typer](https://typer.tiangolo.com/) for creating the CLI in Python.

 ---